 When to Use a Non-Compete Agreement

 This agreement goes into effect once the employee or contractor severs ties with the company.
-There are a few ways that a company can draw up non-compete agreements and a few scenarios in which they would be helpful:
+There are a few ways that a company can draw up non-compete contracts and a few scenarios in which they would be helpful.

 Why You Need a Non-Compete Agreement

 Employees are the most valuable part of your company.
 Depending on the level and specialization of the employee, they often know your business and industry intricately.
 This knowledge helps them to make your company successful.

 But given to a competing entity, it could be a distinct disadvantage to your organization.

 Without a non-compete agreement, a key employee could leave and would likely stay in the area and the same industry.
 While companies can’t stop employees from moving on or working in the field, they also shouldn’t risk intellectual property or insider knowledge being used against them.

 Here are some possible outcomes without this agreement in place:

 - Employees could leverage their knowledge of your company to secure a high-ranking position with your direct competition: As shady as this sounds, it happens.
 Employees can and should look out for their own best interests.
 That would include looking for the highest-paid position in their industry.
 A solid business practice pays employees fairly for their contribution and ensures staff is satisfied with the company.
 This agreement would ensure that high-ranking employees couldn’t use knowledge of your company to secure employment with direct competitors.

 - Employees could use the knowledge gained through your company to open their competing enterprise: Many employees may want to be their boss.
 While there’s nothing wrong with employees having long-term goals for their industry growth, your company can’t afford to teach people the industry to have them turn around and use that knowledge to compete with your interests directly.
 Without a non-compete agreement, employees could open their firm in the same area, using connections and knowledge they gained while working for your firm.